-- 1. Apply research-based strategies to improve planning, instruction, assessment and classroom effectiveness. - 2.
-Develop effective curriculum in line with state and national standards. - 3.
-Collaborate with a community of peers to promote solutions that address the needs of diverse students and schools. - 4.
-Support informed positions on trends and issues that impact students and schools. - 5.
-Use technology to improve teaching and learning. - 6.
-Apply valid and reliable assessment practices to minimize bias. - 7.
-Facilitate the continuous improvement of general and specialized curricula to improve programs, supports and service at classroom, school, community and system levels. - 8.
-Conduct, evaluate, and use inquire to guide professional practice. - 9.
-Provide leadership to formulate goals, set and meet high professional expectations advocate for effective policy and evidence-based practices and create positive and productive work environments. - 10.
-Collaborate with stakeholders to improve programs, services and outcomes for individuals with exceptionalities and their families. - 11.
-Facilitate the continuous improvement of general and special education programs, supports, and services at the classroom, school, and system levels for individuals with disabilities. - 12.
-Use foundational knowledge of the field and professional ethical principles and practice standards to inform special education practice, engage in lifelong learning, advance the profession, and perform leadership responsibilities to promote the success of professional colleagues and individuals with exceptionalities. - 13.
-Pursue God's redeeming work in the world through their service to children.
+- 1. Apply valid and reliable assessment practices to minimize bias. - 2.
+Facilitate the continuous improvement of general and specialized curricula to improve programs, supports and service at classroom, school, community and system levels. - 3.
+Conduct, evaluate, and use inquire to guide professional practice. - 4.
+Provide leadership to formulate goals, set and meet high professional expectations advocate for effective policy and evidence-based practices and create positive and productive work environments. - 5.
+Collaborate with stakeholders to improve programs, services and outcomes for individuals with exceptionalities and their families. - 6.
+Facilitate the continuous improvement of general and special education programs, supports, and services at the classroom, school, and system levels for individuals with disabilities. - 7.
+Use foundational knowledge of the field and professional ethical principles and practice standards to inform special education practice, engage in lifelong learning, advance the profession, and perform leadership responsibilities to promote the success of professional colleagues and individuals with exceptionalities.

+8. Pursue God's redeeming work in the world through their service to children.